Emmy-winning actresses Regina King, Uzo Aduba don Breonna Taylor shirts during broadcast

 The death of Taylor, a Black woman who was fatally shot by police who burst into her home at night, fueled months of protests and calls nationwide for the officers to be criminally charged.

-Neither actress addressed Breonna Taylor or police reform directly, but King urged Americans to vote.
+Neither actress addressed Breonna Taylor or police reform directly during their acceptance speech, but King urged Americans to vote.

 "I would be remiss not to mention that, being a part of a show as prescient as 'Watchmen," she said.